Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cgroups_k8s.md

 ## in depth

-For some reason AWS EKS sets cgroup kernel parameters in case of empty requests.cpu & limits.cpu
+For some reason AWS EKS sets cgroup kernel parameters in case of empty requests.cpu & limits.cpu into these:

 ```bash
 # cat /sys/fs/cgroup/cpu/cpu.cfs_quota_us